Hallelujah78/explosion-framer-motion/DEVNOTES.md

 - ~~resizing the window - update coords and window height & width~~
 - ~~if window height is greater than width, the height should be used as the value t in our parametrized line equation~~
 - ~~device rotation - handle changes for coords & width & height~~ DONE
-- clicking when the elements are already in motion should do one of the following:
-  - queue up another animation after the previous one finishes - harder
-  - reset the state to the start state and commence the new animation - easy
   - ~~warn the user that an animation is already in progress - easy~~ DONE
 - ~~rotating the device or resizing the window while the animation is in motion causes the following problems:~~
   - ~~new clicks are not used as the position from which to translate the elements, the old click position is used~~
+- if the y value of the click is equal to the y value of a column of elements, those elements do not move

 ## To be Added